Gabriella439/slides/namespaced-debruijn/slides.md

 ∀(a : Type) → ∀(x : a) → a
 ```

-… because the second input name is irrelevant.
+… because the second input name is irrelevant

 # Overview